Gender-Scaling System

 The performance case, restated

 The current system is systematically allocating capital away from higher-performing ventures.
-The failure is one of market efficiency, not values A market that consistently underfunds its highest-performing segment while consistently overfunding its lower-performing segment is not functioning efficiently.
+The failure is one of market efficiency, not values.
+A market that consistently underfunds its highest-performing segment while consistently overfunding its lower-performing segment is not functioning efficiently.
 The structural interventions described above are not about achieving equity at the cost of returns.
 They are about achieving returns by correcting the structural dysfunctions that prevent capital from flowing to its highest-performing uses.